amzn/ion-object-mapper-dotnet/COOKBOOK.md

 #### Serializer Configuration

-The full list of configurations available and what they do can be found in the [spec](SPEC.md) under Serialization options.
-In most scenarios, the default options (none passed into the constructor) are sufficient but various options can be helpful to reduce the need for transformation or mutation of objects after serialization or deserialization.
+The full list of configurations available and what they do can be found in the [spec](SPEC.md#serialization-options) under Serialization options.
+In most scenarios, the default options (none passed into the IonSerializer constructor) are sufficient but various options can be helpful to reduce the need for transformation or mutation of objects after serialization or deserialization.

 ```c#
 private static void CreateSerializerWithOptions()